fhoedemakers/pico-infonesPlus/README.md

 You can use it with these RP2040 boards:

-- Raspberry Pi Pico (works with USB and legacy controllers).
+- Raspberry Pi Pico.
 Requires one of these addons:
   * [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.
 For use with an USB gamecontroller or optional a legacy NES controller.
 (NES controller port requires soldering)
   * Breadboard with [Adafruit DVI Breakout For HDMI Source Devices](https://www.adafruit.com/product/4984) and  [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254).
 For use with an USB gamecontroller or optional a legacy NES controller.
 (No soldering requirerd)
   * A custom printed circuit board designed by [@johnedgarpark](https://twitter.com/johnedgarpark). (requires soldering) A NES or SNES controller port can be added to this PCB.
 Can also be used with an USB gamecontroller.

-- Adafruit Feather RP2040 with DVI (HDMI) Output Port together with a breadboard. (**Works only with legacy controllers, no USB**).
+- Adafruit Feather RP2040 with DVI (HDMI) Output Port together with a breadboard.
+For use with an USB gamecontroller or optional a legacy NES controller, or even a WII classic controller.
 Requires these addons:
   - SD reader  (choose one below)
     * [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254).
     * [FeatherWing - RTC + SD](https://www.adafruit.com/product/2922). (not tested by me, but should work)